Skip to content

 2. Discuss

-Use the resources to begin a conversation with your board and school leaders.
-Discuss what disadvantage looks like in your local context, looking beyond national narratives, and seeking assurances from school and trust leaders that the organisation is able to correctly identify the key barriers that impact on pupils realising their full potential.
+Use the resources to begin a conversation with your board and school/trust leaders.
+Discuss what disadvantage looks like in your local context, look beyond national narratives, and seek assurance that school leaders are able to identify the key barriers that impact on pupils realising their full potential.

 What we want governing boards to do